cyclus/cyclus.github.com/source/user/tutorial/add_proto.rst

     </config>
   </facility>

-Once complete, append this facility under the commodity section of your input file.
+Once complete, append this facility under the commodity section and before the recipe section of your input file.

 Concept: Enrichment Prototype
 ==============================